 The Certificate of Lifelong Learning enables coven, hearth and other group leaders to demonstrate achievement in the study of topics important to Pagan ministry.
 Students who must fit part-time studies into a full-time work schedule and personal-family life will find the Certificate of Lifelong Learning a manageable course of study.
 Students must attend at least one CHS conference, or two online lectures.

-Units (non-degree) Requirement
+No class may be counted in more than one category.

+Course Code Course Title

+Required:

-3 Ethics and Boundaries
+C 5101 Ethics & Boundaries 3

-3 Diversity-Advocacy OR Religion-Law
+Diversity-Advocacy OR Religion-Law 3

-3 Intro to Counseling Issues OR Ritual/Liturgy
+Intro to Counseling Issues OR Ritual/Liturgy 3

-3 Call of the Dark Mother OR Children/Family OR Interfaith
+Call of the Dark Mother or Children/Family or Interfaith 3

-1 Any 2 Foundations courses
+Any 2 Insights courses 1

-1 1 CHS conference OR 2 CHS online lectures
+1 CHS conference OR 2 CHS online lectures 1

-14 Total
+Total Certificate of Lifelong Learning (certificate credits) 14 14